Kindle Project is an outside-the-box grantmaking organization supporting wild solutions, by unusual suspects, in the attempt to move mountains.

 A photographer and multimedia artist, Sadaf’s work has included documenting Afghan refugee camps and the survivors of the 1947 partition in both India and Pakistan.
-Sadaf’s work has been shown at Evo Gallery, The Institute of American Indian Arts Museum, The Mannheim Fotofestival in Berlin, and is a part of the permanent collection at Albuquerque Museum of Fine Arts.
+Her work has received international recognition and is largely influenced by the confluence of cultural contradictions that exist within her as a first-generation Afghan American woman.

 Arianne spends much of her time in worlds of raconteurs story-spinners.
 She tells stories on stages, in bars, to artists and business people.
 She has had the good fortune weaving her creative inclinations into a fascinating career with the help of a microphone and many an empathic audience.
 In 2013 she received a grant from the Ontario Arts Council to write an evening-length storytelling show.

 Arianne received her MA in Peace Education from the United Nations University for Peace and completed an honours degree in Religious Studies at Concordia University.

 She has organized, facilitated and produced peace building workshops and dialogues in Canada, the United States, Costa Rica, Poland, Turkey, Israel and Palestine.
 Her background in interfaith dialogue and peacebuilding has led her to work as a chaplain in a Montreal hospital and as an interfaith educator at Concordia University.